 - Go to the file manager app and turn on the ‘show hidden files’ option from the ‘settings.’

-- Navigate to the folder location to view them.
+- Please navigate to the folder location to view them.

 - For the second method, you will have to delete the ‘.nomedia’ file from the folder.